-1) CSAC supports sustained funding for the federal Children's Health Insurance Program (CHIP/Healthy Families).
-In 2018, the CHIP program was reauthorized through 2023.
+Children's Health Insurance Program (CHIP/Healthy Families).
+In 2018, As a block grant, the CHIP appropriation for the program wasis being considered for reauthorization in 2017 reauthorized through 2023.
 However, the federal match rate decreases over time during this period and limits the requirement to provide coverage for children in families with income at or below 300% of the federal poverty level.
 Without federal funding, some families risk losing coverage for their children if their income is too high to qualify for Medicaid/Medi-Cal and too low to purchase family coverage.